rkdud007/blog/content/blog/joy-of-learning.md

 When I meet a person from a totally different background, I'm learning about their world.
 How they view things, what their assumptions and perceptions are toward things, and what their natural reactions and preferences are.
 This explains many cultural realizations that have broadened my view of life.

 In lots of cases, observations and experiences are stacking up.
 With these files of data, we can figure out patterns that we name as realizations.
 They can be true but may be denied by a later case.
 But in any way, we are stating some realizations -- which are knowledge.
-We are stacking whole human beings' knowledge throughout history and categorizing the dozens of pieces of knowledge that we are learning.
+We are stacking whole human beings' knowledge throughout history and categorizing the dozens of pieces of knowledge that's what we are learning.

 I believe learning should be enjoyable.
 We are learning not to become successful or famous... we are learning to understand each other.
 Each other, including people and the whole universe.
 Just like the enjoyment of getting to know each other, there's enjoyment in understanding the world, understanding technology, and understanding phenomena.
 The more we learn, the better we can understand what's happening behind the scenes.
 This gives joy and also provides wisdom for making better decisions.